If you’re like me, you can’t imagine going a day without herbal teas.

 Buying organically sourced whole herbs and using a strainer is better than buying finely crushed herbs that come in bleached tea bags.

-So when it comes to drinking natural herbal tea, you may want to make that extra effort and get the good stuff – 100% natural, organic, and chemical-free!
+So when it comes to drinking natural herbal teas, you may want to get the good stuff – 100% natural, organic, and chemical-free!

 If one cup of tea per day can contain 23 chemical pesticides, 365 cups of tea per year will surely have a negative impact on your health.